 Do you pay yearly dues to a range?

-This is a discussion on Do you pay yearly dues to a range? within the General Firearm Discussion forums, part of the Related Topics category; $55 a year.
-Two trap fields, two skeet fields.
-25 yard pistol range with very nice covered 25 yard line--benches and tables for stuff all ...
+This is a discussion on Do you pay yearly dues to a range? within the General Firearm Discussion forums, part of the Related Topics category; I pay $50 a year to a range that is about 30 miles from my house.
+It has 2 25 yard bays with 5 lanes ...

 View Poll Results: How much do you pay yearly for your range?